2019 Ambon earthquake: Aftershocks

 By morning of 27 September, BMKG reported that they have detected 239 aftershocks.
 On 6 October, the agency reported that more than 1,000 aftershocks had been recorded, of which the strongest was a magnitude 5.6, which struck Ambon at a depth of 10 km, less than an hour after the mainshock.

 On 11 October, a 5.2 magnitude earthquake struck Ambon at a depth of 10 km.
 The quake struck with a strike-slip mechanism, with its epicenter located offshore, approximately 16 km east of the city.
 The powerful quake managed to damage several buildings in Ambon.
-Several buildings including a music shop and an ICU suffered significant damages and a high school reportedly collapsed, killing a student.
+Several buildings including a music shop and an ICU suffered significant damage and a high school reportedly collapsed, killing a student.
 A government-owned office building also reportedly collapsed due to the aftershock.
 A total of 8 people were injured in the aftershock.
 Due to the powerful aftershock, shops were closed and dozens of people evacuated.